AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/date-picker.md

 ![Validation tab](/help/adaptive-forms/assets/datepicker_validation.png)

 * **Required** - Select this option, if you want to display the component in an Adaptive Form.
-You cannot select the **Hide Component** and **Disable Component**  in the **Basic** tab when this option is selected.
+You cannot select the **Hide Component** or **Disable Component** in the **Basic** tab when this option is selected.

 * **Error Message** - This option allows you to enter a message that is displayed if the **Required** checkbox is checked and the form field is left blank.

 * **Script Validation Message** - This option allows you to enter a message to be displayed if the script validation fails.

 * **Minimum Date** - This option allows you to enter the minimum required date.
-If you enter a date that is earlier than the date specified in Minimum Date, an error message appears on the screen.
+If you enter a date earlier than the date specified in Minimum Date, an error message appears on the screen.
 The **Minimum Error Message** dialog box allows you to add a custom error message.

 * **Minimum Error Message** - The **Minimum Error Message** dialog box allows you to add a custom error message to be displayed, if you enter a date earlier than the date specified in the **Minimum Date** option.

 * **Maximum Date** - This option allows you to enter the maximum required date.
-If you enter a date that is later than the date specified in Maximum Date, an error message appears on the screen.
+If you enter a date later than the date specified in Maximum Date, an error message appears on the screen.
 The **Maximum Error Message** dialog box allows you to add a custom error message.

 * **Maximum Error Message** - The **Maximum Error Message** dialog box allows you to add a custom error message to be displayed, if you enter a date later than the date specified in the **Maximum Date** option.